 1859, thieves' slang, "counterfeit, sham, bad, spurious," a word of unknown origin.
 Century Dictionary suggests it is a dialectal variant of snithe, itself a dialectal adjective meaning "sharp, cutting," used of the wind, from the Middle English verb snithen "to cut," from Old English snithan, which is cognate with German schneiden.

 In earliest use it seems to have been most commonly applied to counterfeit coin.
-Farmer & Henley (1903) have it as "bad, wretched, contemptible, or (army) dirty."
+Farmer and Henley ("Slang and Its Analogues," 1903) has it as "bad, wretched, contemptible, or (army) dirty."
 Of persons, "characterized by low cunning and sharp practice," by 1874 (Hotten).
 Sense of "sneering" is attested by 1928, perhaps via the earlier noun sense of "hypocrisy, malicious gossip" (1902).
-Related: Snidely.
+Related: Snidely; snideness.